radialmonster/image_rater/README.md

 2. Select a folder or individual image files to start rating.
 3. Use the GUI to compare images, rate them, and organize them into folders.
 4. Save your progress and continue later if needed.

+## Support the Project

+If you find this project helpful and would like to buy me a pizza, you may [Donate via PayPal](https://www.paypal.com/paypalme/radialmonster)

 ## Contributing